MacroWil/Maguire-Wilson-Password-Generator/README.md

 ## Usage

-Generate random passwors with your choice of capitals, lowercase, symbols, and/or numbers.
+Generate random password with your choice of capitals, lowercase, symbols, and/or numbers.

 ## Credits

 Maguire Wilson.
-Thanks to Borislav Hadzheiv for example on random string generator. (https://bobbyhadz.com/blog/javascript-get-multiple-random-elements-from-array)
 Thanks to Xandromus for starter code. https://github.com/coding-boot-camp/friendly-parakeet

 ## Features